Protect your Michigan Rental dwelling with insurance

 Loss of Rents

-This coverage reimburses the fair rental value of the dwelling for up to 12 months if your rental dwelling is left unlivable due to a covered loss.
+This coverage reimburses the fair rental value of the dwelling for up to 12 months if your rental is left unlivable due to a covered claim.
 Does your current policy cover you for the loss of rents due to unforeseen circumstances like a fire?

 Additional coverages can be included in your rental dwelling policy.
 Check your policy for a complete description of what is covered.